pingcap/docs/reference/configuration/tikv-server/configuration-file.md

 ### `gc-merge-rewrite`

-+ Determines whether to write back Titan GC using the merge operator.
++ Determines whether to use the merge operator to write back blob indexes for Titan GC.
 When `gc-merge-rewrite` is enabled, it reduces the effect of Titan GC on the writes in the foreground.
 + Default value: `true`

 ## rocksdb.writecf